AI-ML-Modelor/Web-Love-Confession/README.md

-# Love Proposal Website for Akanksha
+# Love Proposal Website for your love

-This is a beautiful, animated website designed to express love and propose to Akanksha.
+This is a beautiful, animated website designed to express love and propose to your love.
 The website features multiple interactive sections, animations, and a special proposal at the end.

 ## Features